EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/VO.MAST.md

 ### VO.MAST.wget_hsc_sources

 Query sources in the HST source catalog tables Package: VO.MAST Description: Query sources in the HST catalog tables.
-By default the query is done on a predefined columns in the SExtractor
+By default the query is done on a predefined columns in the SExtractor catalogs of the WFPC2, ACS, and WFPC3.